bentrevett/blib/README.md

 ## TODO

-  - Find a nice way to different metrics (such as accuracy and F1) to the `trainer`
+  - Find a nice way to add different metrics (such as accuracy and F1) to the `trainer`
   - Able to add multiple loss functions
   - Different loss function per output
   - More control over scheduler steps, i.e. step every batch as in SGDR